What does a hospital chaplain do?

 Becoming a hospital chaplain

 Individuals with a spiritual calling and great communication skills may be interested in a career as a hospital chaplain.
-Leadership, counseling, and human relation skills are important for success in this role.
+Leadership, counseling, and human relations skills are important for success in this role.
 Volunteer experience in a hospital setting is highly recommended for individuals interested in this career.

 Higher education requirements